- > Planting & Info Guides

 ALL ABOUT PLANTING WILDFLOWER SEED IN THE FALL:

 Mother Nature does her seed plantings in the fall and many garden experts swear by a fall planting.
 Here at the farm, we also do many of our areas with a fall dormant planting.
 Planting seeds in the fall gives an early start for the flower seeds to acclimate, the plants will germinate and grow faster come spring compared to those sown in spring.
 The natural cycle of flower seeds start in the fall when flowers end their life span and get ready to drop off their seeds naturally.
 Once the seeds drop, they then search for receptive grounds (i.e. bare soil) and get prepared over the cold months for spring rains.
 So as nature does, you can too!
 Your fall sown seeds will lie dormant through the winter months.
 A great advantage to the fall planting is that you have cooler days and more time to prepare your area, rid it of unwanted growth and your wildflower seeds are on an even playing field with weeds and grasses giving them an all important advantage over spring sown seed in competing with any weeds or grasses.
-Grasses are aggressive, so no matter what, it is best to take care of them with an herbicide that kills grasses, if you are not opposed to that.
-Ornamec is a great solution to the grass problem as it kills the grass but not broad leaf plants such as weeds and of course, wildflowers.
+Grasses are aggressive, so no matter what, it is best to take care of them by either removing the grasses using a rototiller or sod remover or using something that kills grasses.
 Fall is also a great time to over seed an existing area, especially if you want to bring back the annuals and/or boost your perennial population.
 Remember, anywhere that you had an annual plant on the first year, you will most likely not have one the second year, so leaving a space will allow for a weed or grass to work its way in.
 It's also a great time to determine weak areas or weedy areas.
 Once you find these areas, till and reseed so that they don't expand over time crowding out your lovely wildflower area.